openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 70: Input 1 status on delay

 Switching reaction time on delay for I1
-If  the  value  of  parameter  is  different  to  0,  means  that the
-Influence  of  this input  to  heating  or  cooling will  react  after inserted  time.
-This  parameter  has influence only when  the window sensor functionality is selected by the parameter no 11.
+<p&gtIf  the  value  of  parameter  is  different  to  0,  means  that the <br /&gtInfluence  of  this input  to  heating  or  cooling will  react  after inserted  time.
+This  parameter  has influence only when  the window sensor functionality is selected by the parameter no 11.</p&gt <p&gt<strong&gtNOTE</strong&gt: Device status on UI change immediately</p&gt

-**NOTE**: Device status on UI change immediately Values in the range 0 to 32000 may be set.
+Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.